You might need a crash course of re-zoning opposition tips if you receive an alarming

 In many places, the property owner can initiate the rezoning proposal, which also might be called a zoning amendment, change, or petition, just because he or she wants to.

 So you have to consider the worst possible case, in terms of the land uses permitted.
 Someone in the neighborhood needs to get on-line to read the zoning ordinance, which many municipalities now offer.

-If the ordinance is not on-line, someone needs to go to city hall or at the very least, talk to a trusted city employee by phone and ask for the entire text pertaining to the proposed zoning classification to be read aloud.
+If the ordinance is not on-line, someone needs to go to city hall or at the very least, talk to a trusted city employee by phone and ask for the entire text pertaining to the proposed zoning classification to be e-mailed out or read aloud.